straightdave/arion/README.md

 2018/05/24 22:52:49 change dir back to ...
 2018/05/24 22:52:49 SUCCESS
 ```

+> Using `-u` to force-update local dependencies.
+It's sometimes required if some underlying packages are not up-to-date.

 Then Arion will generate a temporary folder containing source files and compile those files into a
 executable binary called *PostGal*.